Trewilga

 Trewilga is a bounded rural locality in Parkes Shire, within the Central West region of New South Wales, Australia.
 There was once a village and railway station of the same name.
+Prior to 1913, the village was known as Mingelo.

 Location

 Trewilga is approximately 401 km west-northwest of Sydney.
-The nearest settlement is Peak Hill.
+The nearest settlement is Peak Hill, which lies 7.4 km away, to the north-north-west.

 History

 Aboriginal and early settler history

-The area later known as Trewilga lay on the traditional lands of the Wiradjuri people.
+The area later known as Trewilga lies on the traditional lands of Wiradjuri people.
 An Aboriginal basalt quarry site has been identified near Trewilga and bi-facial choppers, numerous broken choppers, and stone flakes were recorded there.
 There is a significant Wiradjuri population in the nearby town of Peak Hill.

 The name Trewilga was that of an early settler selection in the area.